shawngraham/5706-source/content/docs/syllabus/faq.md

 >
 >   — Jesse Stommel, Twitter (@Jessifer) April 30, 2016

 For me to 'trust students' means that I recognize that each of you will want something different out of this class.
 We're going to have to meet in the middle - but the middle is going to be different for each of you.
-In which case, while you'll all be doing broadly similar things in terms of assessment, you'll see that the 'assessment' weights will be personalized for each of you.
+In which case, while you'll all be doing broadly similar things in terms of assessment, you'll see that the 'assessment' weights can be personalized for each of you.
 You will determine the emphasis.

 If you don't swing for the bleachers now, when will you ever get the invitation again?